Additional Installation Information

 • After installation, if you do not install a permanent license, Cisco ISE automatically installs a 90-day evaluation license that supports a maximum of 100 endpoints.

-• Cisco ISE virtual machine deployed on Azure VMware Solution (AVS): AVS runs VMware workloads natively on Microsoft Azure, where Cisco ISE can be hosted as VMware virtual machine.
+• Cisco ISE virtual machine deployed on Azure VMware Solution (AVS): AVS runs VMware workloads natively on Microsoft Azure, where Cisco ISE can be hosted as a VMware virtual machine.

 Procedure